sgarcez/django-twitter-flux/README.md

 [![Build Status](https://travis-ci.org/sgarcez/django-twitter-flux.png)](https://travis-ci.org/sgarcez/django-twitter-flux) [![Coverage Status](https://coveralls.io/repos/sgarcez/django-twitter-flux/badge.png?branch=master)](https://coveralls.io/r/sgarcez/django-twitter-flux)

 A small Django app to persist a pool of the last X number of tweets from a set of twitter accounts.
-These accounts can be mapped to configurable `feeds` which are basically aggregators so you can have timelines with multiple users and manage associations via the Admin.
+These accounts can be mapped to configurable `feeds` which are basically aggregators so you can have timelines with multiple users and manage associations in the Admin.

 * Setup: